redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/core-methodology-concepts/core-methodology-concepts.md

 Traditional ratings scales may be difficult for the average user to interpret.
 As a result, Credora has adopted a numerical score, which is derived from the PD Mid column in the above table.
 The numerical score is calculated using a power transformation.

 This approach converts the PD Mid values to a 0-10 rating scale.
-The purpose is to ensure that lower PD values receive higher ratings in a manner that allows sufficient differentiation across the entire rating spectrum, from “AAA” to “D.”
+The purpose is to ensure that lower PD values receive higher ratings in a manner that allows sufficient differentiation across the entire rating spectrum, from "AAA" to "D."

 In the application of the power transformation, lower PDs are mapped to higher scores.
 The approach first raises the PD to a power exponent (α) to ensure clustering at the low or high ends by stretching out higher PDs more than a simple logarithmic transformation.
 Following the power transform, the model applies an inverted min–max normalization to map the PDs into a 0-10 scale with sufficient granularity to differentiate across the spectrum.

 From a practical point of view, scores near 10 signal minimal default risk, those around 7.5 suggest moderate risk, and values below 6.5 indicate high risk equivalent to speculative ratings assigned in traditional finance.
 As with any generally accepted and widely used rating scales, these figures aim to demonstrate relative risk rather than absolute default risk, which is more adequately captured by a PD.

 In producing a Score, Credora utilizes the PD Mid for the respective rating output.
 This reduces granular differentiation, effectively resulting in the rating driving the score output.
 This approach is consistent across ratings for underlying assets, markets and vaults.
-The table below demonstrates the Score mapping.\
+The table below demonstrates the Score mapping.

 | **Rating** | **PD Mid** | **Score (0-10)** |
 | ---------- | ---------- | ---------------- |